jeandiogo/locker/README.md

 	locker::lock(20, "a.lock", "b.lock");                      //also works for the variadic versions

-	locker::unlock("a.lock");                                  //unlocks a file if it is locked locker::unlock("a.lock", "b.lock");                        //unlocks multiple files if they are locked locker::unlock({"a.lock", "b.lock"});                      //same as above
+	locker::unlock("a.lock");                                  //unlocks a file if it is locked locker::unlock("a.lock", "b.lock");                        //unlocks multiple files (in reverse order) if they are locked locker::unlock({"a.lock", "b.lock"});                      //same as above

 	auto my_lock = locker::lock_guard("a.lock");               //locks a file and automatically unlocks it before leaving current scope